Academic Information and Policies

 University Policy on Consensual Relationships

-Because consent cannot be given freely in a situation where one person has power over another, romantic and/or sexual relationships between the following are prohibited: faculty and staff with currently enrolled students and students being recruited, supervisors with any person they supervise, Board of Trustees members with administrators, faculty, staff, and students or any other University employee with someone over whom she/he has a position of power or control.
-Consensual relationships of a romantic or sexual nature between a Waldorf University employee and a current Waldorf student, or between supervisors and those they supervise may be construed as, or may in fact be, harassment.
-Because a unique position of power or control exists in such relationships, the term “consent” is made ambiguous.
-Consequently, to claim a consensual relationship is not an acceptable defense against charges of harassment.
+Because consent cannot be given freely in a situation where one person has power over another, romantic and/or sexual relationships between the following are prohibited: faculty and staff with currently enrolled students and students being recruited, supervisors with any person they supervise, Board of Trustees members with administrators, faculty, staff and students or any other University employee with someone over whom she/he has a position of power or control.
+Consensual relationships of a romantic or sexual nature between a Waldorf University employee and a current Waldorf student or between supervisors and those they supervise may be construed as or may be harassment.
+Because a unique position of power or control exists in such relationships, the term “consent” is ambiguous.
+Consequently, to claim a consensual relationship is not an acceptable defense against harassment charges.

 The following are exceptions to the above policy: